psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 🎯 **HTTP Purge (ngx_cache_purge)**: When the Nginx cache module is available, NPP uses it as the fastest purge path.
 Falls back gracefully to index and filesystem purge when the module is not present.

+🗂️ **INDEX Purge**: Leverages the preload-generated URL → Filepath index to directly resolve and purge cache without filesystem traversal.
+If the cache exists and is valid, purge is executed immediately for near-instant performance.

+⚡ **RG Purge**: ripgrep-powered cache file lookup that replaces slow PHP directory scanning for single-URL purges, enabling near-instant deletes on large or FUSE-mounted caches.
+Automatically falls back to standard scan if unavailable.

 🚀 **Auto Preload Nginx Cache**: Automatically preloads the cache when Auto Purge is enabled for a POST/PAGE or after the Purge All action.

 🧼 **Auto Purge Nginx Cache**: Purge cache on Post/Page content changes, comment status updates, theme/plugin updates, or when compatible Cache Plugins trigger a purge.
 Nginx cache is preloaded automatically if Auto Preload is enabled (for the entire site or individual page).

 🔗 **Purge Scope (Related Pages)**: Automatically purge related pages such as the Homepage, WooCommerce Shop page, and Category/Tag archives when a single URL is purged.
 Optionally preload those pages to keep the cache warm.

+📡 **Preload Feeds**: Take full control of RSS/Atom feed caching.
+Decide site‑wide or per‑URL whether the main feed, per‑post comment feeds, and taxonomy RSS feeds are included in the preload process.

 ⏰ **Schedule Nginx Cache Purge & Preload via WP Cron**: Automate the purge and preload process using WordPress Cron jobs.